fsoubelet/xibs/docs/faq/input_parameters.rst

-.. _xibs-faq-opticsparams:
+.. _xibs-faq-inputparams:

-Instantiating OpticsParameters
+Instantiating Input Parameters
 ------------------------------

 All classes in this package are instantiated from an `OpticsParameters` and a `BeamsParameters` object.
-This section compiles a few common questions about the former.
+This section compiles a few common questions about each, starting with the former.

 .. _xibs-faq-optics-params-from-line: